autism-101/hugo-website/content/english/newly-diagnosed.md

   - title: "Instagram"
     icon: "fab fa-instagram"
-    content: "Instagram has a lot of autistic content creators that post both images and short videos. <br><br>Some popular ones are:
+    content: "Instagram has a lot of Autistic content creators that post both images and short videos. <br><br>Some popular ones are:

     * <a href='https://www.instagram.com/purpleellaandcoco/'>purpleellaandcoco</a>